IbadMukrom/python-basic-best-practices/README.md

-# repo to recall the basic of py
+# repo to recall the basic of my py :)